bardock/mailzor/README.md

  - A single entry point via `IEmailSystem`
  - Send message via `SendMail` on `IEmailSystem`
  - Some additional template loading checking, to ensure they're available and that it reports when it can't find them (in particular which template it couldn't find).

+## Troubleshooting
+ - Because this library takes a fixed dependency on a version of 'System.Web.Razor' version: 2.0.20126.16343 so if you see an exception that's references a 'WriteAttribute' check for
+   - *.config binding redirects for System.Web.Razor
+   - Any conflicting versions of System.Web.Razor

+	> 	The name 'WriteAttribute' does not exist in the current context